FAQ: What you need to know about the Tokyo 2020 Olympic Games

 What Olympic events has Canada qualified for?

-You can check out the Tokyo 2020 Team Canada Qualification Tracker for details and updates.
+You can check out the Tokyo 2020 Team Canada Qualification Tracker for details and updates on the sports and events in which Canada has qualified and which athletes have been nominated to those spots.

 How many Olympic Games has Tokyo hosted?